samg/timetrap/README.md

 Timetrap is a ruby port of Trevor Caira's Timebook, a small utility which aims to be a low-overhead way of tracking what you spend time on.
-It contains several enhancement over Timebook notable the ability to parse natural language time strings.
+It contains several enhancement over Timebook notably the ability to parse natural language time strings.
 This makes commands such as ``t in --at "30 minutes ago"`` possible.
 Timetrap maintains its state in a sqlite3 database.